 These gluten-free buckwheat flour brownies are fudgy and chocolatey.
 They really call for a tall glass of ice-cold milk.
 In the big wide world of brownie recipes, you have three texture options: chewy, cakey or fudgy.
 These brownies are fudgy!

 And in my opinion, fudgy really is the best brownie texture.
 Geoff was obsessed with these and single-handedly ate half the pan.
 I love that they are naturally sweetened with coconut sugar and naturally gluten-free.
 Buckwheat flour has no gluten!
+You should also try these Buckwheat Banana Muffins if you're on a buckwheat flour kick!

 Get Creative!
 Here are some delicious brownie add ins: